Hugh McCurdy

 McCurdy was educated at Portsmouth Polytechnic and the University of Wales.
 He was ordained after a period of study at Trinity College, Bristol in 1986.
 He fathered three children alongside his wife, Ruth McCurdy.
 He became a curate at StJohn's, Egham and then St John's, Woking.
 After this he became the Vicar of St Andrew's, Histon.
-In 1994 he was became Rural Dean of Stowe and in 1998 also Priest-in-Charge of Impington.
+In 1994 he became Rural Dean of Stowe and in 1998 also Priest-in-Charge of Impington.
 In 2004 he was made Honorary Canon of Ely Cathedral.
 He was appointed Archdeacon of Huntingdon and Wisbech in 2005.